Putin Vows If Sweden Joins NATO, Russia Would Consider Move A Threat, Look Into Measures To ‘Eliminate It’

 The Russian president said that in joining NATO, Sweden would also give up a portion of its sovereignty, especially with regard to military deployments by NATO within its borders.
 He added that Russia “has no plans to threaten Sweden” and blamed the western media’s “fake news saying that a Russian submarine or an aircraft was spotted somewhere.”

 A common media hobgoblin during the Cold War, the sightings of Russian submarines were often found to be attributable to other ships and objects mistaken for the underwater craft.
 After more than a decade of quiet along its sea borders, sightings began again in recent years, with one series producing more than 100 sightings within a week in 2014, according to The Local.
-Although there were reports that at least one sighting was of a mini-sub, a Swedish admiral reported (per The Local) in 2015 that the submarine was actually a civilian working boat.
+Although there were reports that at least one sighting was of a mini-sub, a Swedish admiral reported, as stated by The Local, in 2015 that the submarine was actually a civilian working boat.

 [Featured Image by Nyazz/Shutterstock]